bwsw/cloudstack-ui/config-guide.md

 "sessionTimeout": 30
 ```

-## Menu settings
+## Menu Settings

-### Allow Reordering Sidebar
+### Allow Reordering Sidenav
-A boolean value which allows or forbids a user to reorder links in the main sidebar.
+A boolean value which allows or forbids a user to reorder links in the left-side menu.
 ```
- "allowReorderingSidebar": false
+ "allowReorderingSidenav": false
 ```

 ### Configure Sidenav
-Allows you to predefine the order and visibility of menu items.
-The order of the menu items is determined by the order of the elements in the array.
-The VMS menu item can not be made invisible, the visibility property will be ignored.
+Allows you to predefine the order and visibility of menu elements.
+The order and the presence of the left-side menu elements is determined by the order of the elements in the array.
+The VMS menu element can not be made invisible, the visibility property will be ignored.
-For configuration, you must specify all menu items and the "allowReorderingSidebar" parameter must be true.
+For configuration, you must specify all menu elements and the "allowReorderingSidebar" parameter must be true.

 For example (default values),
 ```